 Food is the body’s energy source and when energy needs are not met all systems of the body suffer the consequences.
 Your body is constantly having to use energy and even more so in a chronic inflammatory disease state, which typically requires more calories coming in than the average person.

 The idea of more calories for those with IBD is often met with anxiety and fear because the thought of more food being eaten opens the possibility of more symptoms being experienced.
-This reality can be softened by partnering with a nutrition professional, like a Registered Dietitian that specializes in IBD.
+This reality can be softened by partnering with a nutrition professional.
+For instance, a Registered Dietitian that specializes in IBD.

 Hydration status can easily be overlooked, however it is an important factor to consider.
 Fluid intake may already be low in those with IBD and multiple trips to the bathroom during the day can contribute to dehydration.